leoloso/leoloso.com/src/posts/justifying-embeddable-fields-in-graphql-query.md

 > If we want to make GraphQL good at transforming data, we need much more than string interpolation.

-I don't have a clear answer about this.
+I don't disagree with this, but I don't have a clear answer.
 If we allow `String` interpolation, should we do the same for `Int`s, such as allowing additions or substractions?

 I'd say no, but then why not?
 If we do allow it, something like this could be possible: